FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Consider formal hearings when:

-• You genuinely did not violate regulations
+• You genuinely did not violate the regulations

 • FAA evidence is weak or circumstantial